We may earn income from links in this post. Please read this Disclosure for details.

-Did you know that Vancouver is one of Canada’s most bikeable cities?
-Both the areas surrounding Stanley Park and the Science Center present economical opportunities to get to know the city via bike ride.
+It actually happens to be one of Canada’s most bikeable cities.
+Both the areas surrounding Stanley Park and the Science Centre present economical opportunities to get to know the city via bike.

 Each riding session lasts 30 minutes, after which you need to park the bike at a Mobi station, conveniently located every few blocks.

 But, if you want to keep your cardio up for a little longer, you can always start another half-hour trip immediately afterward.

 Pro Tip: The bike lane around the Stanley Park seawall goes one-way starting from Coal Harbour, so plan accordingly.

 Did you know Stanley Park is actually larger than Central Park in New York City?
 Learn more about this and discover other Fun and Interesting Facts about Vancouver.